yiminl18/yiminl18site/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Student
+role: Postdoctoral Fellow

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: University of California, Irvine
+- name: University of California, Berkeley
   url: https://uci.edu

 # Short bio (displayed in user profile at end of posts)